sebastianczech/iac-tld-devops/NOTES.md

 * green - make the test pass
 * blue - refactor

-TDD is used in software development for longer time.
+There are many approaches how and when to do it.
+One of them is TDD, which is used in software development for longer time.
 TDD is built from 3 phases - red, green and blue.
 When we finish 1 cycle, then the next one starts.

 ## Test-Later Development (TLD)